NgHanWei/EEG_Relearning/README.md

-# Adaptive Few-Shot Unsupervised Machine Re-Learning for EEG Motor Imagery Classification via Deep Representation Learning
+# Unuspervised Few-Shot Adaptative Machine Re-Learning for EEG Motor Imagery Classification via Deep Representation Learning

 Codes for performing one/few-shot unsupervised adaptation of a subject-independent deep convolutional neural network (CNN) based electroencephalography (EEG)-BCI system for decoding hand motor imagery (MI).
 In the unsupervised adaptation, a few unlabelled MI trials are seen.
 Subsequently known data with the closest latent representations are selected and grouped together to finetune the pre-trained baseline model to improve performance towards a target subject.